lizard-ctrl/core-lab-fall/core-lab-community-agreements/readme.md

 ## **Be open to collaboration**

 Cooperation with other classmates is key and gives you the opportunity to learn from other points of view.

-hiiiiiiiiii made changes and pushed them in another repo but the repo was just the comm agreements and not a class folder so im redoing heres a second commit here
+Helps to strengthen your own and others work.